-• Children making a report of sexual violence or sexual harassment will be taken seriously, kept safe and be well supported.

-- If the report includes an online element staff will be mindful of the Searching, Screening and Confiscation: advice for schools (DfE 2018) guidance. - Staff taking the report will inform the DSL or a Deputy DSL immediately. - Staff taking a report will never promise confidentiality. - Parents or carers should usually be informed (unless this would put the child at greater risk). - If a child is at risk of harm, is in immediate danger, or has been harmed, a referral will be made to the MASH.
+- Children making a report of sexual violence or sexual harassment will be taken seriously, kept safe and be well supported. - We will carefully listen to the child, being non-judgemental. - In some cases children will find it difficult to tell staff about abuse so it may come via a third party.
+Children should never be given the impression that they are creating a problem by reporting sexual abuse or harassment. - If the report includes an online element staff will be mindful of the Searching, Screening and Confiscation: advice for schools (DfE 2018) guidance. - Staff taking the report will inform the DSL or a Deputy DSL immediately. - Staff taking a report will never promise confidentiality. - Parents or carers should usually be informed (unless this would put the child at greater risk). - If a child is at risk of harm, is in immediate danger, or has been harmed, a referral will be made to the Children and Families Hub.